Words by Dalene Heck / Photography by Dalene and Pete Heck (unless noted)

-Sitting in a bitty bright red shack near the Charlottetown harbour you’ll find the best french fry you may ever eat, along with the eccentric owner whose quest is to make the best in the world.
-There is no doubt that the quality of ingredients is there – the humble potato is a big part of P.E.I.’s economy, producing 30% of Canada’s intake alone.
+Sitting in a bitty bright red shack near the Charlottetown harbour, you’ll find the best french fries you may ever eat, along with the eccentric owner whose quest is to make the best in the world.
+There is no doubt that the quality of ingredients is there – the humble potato is a big part of Prince Edward Island’s economy, producing 30% of Canada’s intake alone.

-Add in some truly whimsical fusion food (Pad Thai poutine!), an impressive selection of craft beers, and a little table dancing (so we’re told, we never stayed long enough to find out), and this place isn’t just a restaurant, it could be a regular hangout.
+Add in some truly whimsical fusion food (Pad Thai poutine!), an impressive selection of local craft beers, and a little table dancing (so we’re told, we never stayed long enough to find out), and this place isn’t just a restaurant, it could be a regular hangout.

 We ordered up some bahn mi tacos with a side of Fleetwood Mac.
 The menu changes frequently; we wish we had the luxury of a longer stretch of time in order to try it again.